TykTechnologies/tyk-ci/infra/README.md

 This depends on EFS volumes from the `base` workspace on [Terraform Cloud](https://app.terraform.io/app/Tyk/workspaces/base-prod/settings/general).
 These manifests are in the <../base> dir.

+An exception to ephemeral instances is _deptrack_ which is maintained as pet.
+Terraform brings up the instance with docker compose installed and configured.
+Persistence is left to an EFS volume which is mounted in /shared.

 # Architecture

 All EC2 instances may be upgraded along with normal operations because a new AMI was released.